KabukiStarship/Script2/docs/script_sdnp_specification_rfc.md

 ### 3.8.b Integrity of ASCII Objects

-LST, MAP, BOK, DIC, Stacks, and Arrays may be used to detect abnormal behavior by checking data structure members are in bounds and all offsets, keys, and hashes are within specification.
+kLST, kMAP, kBOK, kDIC, Stacks, and Arrays may be used to detect abnormal behavior by checking data structure members are in bounds and all offsets, keys, and hashes are within specification.

 ### 3.8.c Compromise of Group Automata